nushell/nushell.github.io/commands/docs/table.md

 Be aware collapse mode currently doesn't support width control

 ## Notes
-If the table contains a column called 'index', this column is used as the table index instead of the usual continuous index
+If the table contains a column called 'index', this column is used as the table index instead of the usual continuous index.
 ## Examples

 List the files in current directory, with indexes starting from 1.